tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 Mapping high-dimensional data to a lower-dimensional space.

 - A research team is working on visualizing the clustering patterns of gene expression data from various samples.
 They use t-SNE to reduce the dimensionality of the data to two or three dimensions.
 Why is t-SNE a good choice for this analysis?<br/>
-It preserves local relationships between similar data points.<br/>
+It preserves LOCAL relationships between similar data points.<br/>
 (t-SNE is ideal for capturing local structures, which makes it great for visualizing clusters in high-dimensional data, like gene expression patterns.)

 - Why is customer-behavior data reduced with t-SNE primarily in two-dimensional scatter plots?<br/>